luckyr13/ethereal-bnb/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.2.

+### IMPORTANT NOTE:
+We stopped maintaining this dapp a while ago!
+But because it's a decentralized app, it should work for a long time.
+Please enjoy! but keep in mind that it should be used for testing purposes only.

 ## DEMO
 You can play our first stable demo here: [https://bafzbeidekq3xo74yjxycvaa5asbiwoyevrc7timckvwym4caea52zjbmum.textile.space/](https://bafzbeidekq3xo74yjxycvaa5asbiwoyevrc7timckvwym4caea52zjbmum.textile.space/)